Cleantech Open and University of Phoenix join forces to help green entrepreneurs

 Offering a $250,000 grand prize to the winning startup, CTO holds an annual national competition to encourage entrepreneurs to solve environmental issues by developing services and products.
 At the final event — known as Cleantech Open Global Forum — finalists present their technologies on stage before panels of judges.

 Announced on November 16 at the Global Forum held in Redwood City, Calif., this year’s national grand prize winner was Atmosphere Recovery, which makes laser-based gas analyzer systems.

-“Entrepreneurs not only compete,” explains says Seth Mones, Apollo Group vice president, sustainability policy and programs, who led the partnership with the Silicon Valley-based nonprofit and is on CTO’s board of directors as well as the competition-judging panels.
+“Entrepreneurs not only compete,” explains says Seth Mones, Apollo Education Group vice president, sustainability policy and programs, who led the partnership with the Silicon Valley-based nonprofit and is on CTO’s board of directors as well as the competition-judging panels.
 “But they are also trained on key business skills: how to land venture capital, as well as how to move their environmental ideas into the market.”